-The purpose of this Final EIR, pursuant to CEQA, is to provide the necessary information regarding the Project and its impacts for the Authority, as lead agency, as well as other decision makers to determine whether to approve the Project (CEQA Guidelines § 15132).
+The purpose of the Final EIR is to provide the necessary information regarding the Project and its impacts for the decision maker to determine whether a lead agency should approve the Project (CEQA Guidelines § 15132).
 This Final EIR includes:

-- The revisions to the RDEIR. - Comments and recommendations received on the RDEIR. - A list of persons, organizations, and public agencies commenting on the RDEIR. - The responses of the Lead Agency to significant environmental points raised in the review and consultation process.
+- The revised RDEIR. - Comments and recommendations received on the RDEIR. - A list of persons, organizations, and public agencies commenting on the RDEIR. - The responses of the Lead Agency to significant environmental points raised in the review and consultation process.

 The purpose of the Final EIS, pursuant to NEPA, is to provide the decision maker the necessary information regarding the proposed action and its effects to determine whether to approve the Project.
-The Final EIS includes a summary; the purpose and need for action; the alternatives, including the proposed action; the affected environment and environmental consequences (40 Code of Federal Regulation [C.F.R.] § 1502.10); and Reclamation's response to comments in the SDEIS and the 2017 Draft EIS (40 C.F.R. § 1503.4).
+The Final EIS includes a summary of all alternatives; information and analyses submitted by state, Tribal, and local governments and other public commenters for consideration by the lead and cooperating agencies (40 C.F.R. § 1502.17); and Reclamation's response to comments on the SDEIS (40 C.F.R. § 1503.4).